Guyana Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Guyana as an employee?
+How much income tax do I pay on my salary in Guyana?

-Guyana has a two-tier income tax system.
-You pay 25% on chargeable income up to GYD 3,360,000 per year, and 35% on any income above that threshold.
-Your chargeable income is calculated after deducting your personal allowance, which is the greater of GYD 1,680,000 or one-third of your gross income.
+Guyana has a two-bracket income tax system: 25% on chargeable income up to GYD 3,360,000 per year, and 35% on income above that threshold.
+Your chargeable income is calculated as your gross income minus your personal allowance (the greater of GYD 1,680,000 or one-third of your income) and your National Insurance employee contribution of 5.6%.

 What is the personal allowance in Guyana and how does it work?

-Your personal allowance in Guyana is the greater of GYD 1,680,000 or one-third of your annual gross income, whichever is higher.
-This allowance is subtracted from your income to determine your chargeable income, on which the income tax rates then apply.
+Your personal allowance is the greater of GYD 1,680,000 or one-third of your annual income, whichever is higher.
+This allowance is deducted from your gross income before income tax is calculated, meaning you only pay tax on the remaining chargeable income.

 Other tax calculators